cohure/CHR2024-website/content/venue.md

 <h3 style="font-weight:bold;">Booking Your Stay</h3>

-Unsure how to arrive in Aarhus by train, airport or bus?
-Want to stay at a hotel with other conference attendees?
-Read more:
+Looking for a hotel near fellow conference attendees?
+Not sure how to reach Aarhus by train, bus, or plane?
+Learn more here:
 <div class="banner-grid">
     <a href="/venue/accomodation-in-aarhus" class="banner" aria-label="Press to view accommodation options in Aarhus">
         <h2>Accommodation in Aarhus</h2>